Updated on 2025-06-16 GMT+08:00

 Download

-Download and install the official software package and configure the environment (Linux), and obsfs is ready for use.
+Download and install the official software package and configure the environment (Linux).
+This method is only used for the x86 architecture.

 Ubuntu 16 and CentOS 7